AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 - "Stop" for Stop
 - "Reset" to reset the chain counter to zero

-This picture shows the interface for an Open Collector output whicht take the signal to GNG:

 ![Picture1](https://github.com/AK-Homberger/ESP32_ChainCounter_WLAN/blob/master/ESP32ChainCounterWLAN_OC_Relais.png)

 The current design works for a Quick anchor chain relais and chain monitor (which is open collectot and taks the output to GND).